Ephemeral182/SnowFormer/README.md

 pip install opencv-python tqdm tensorboardX ....
 ```
 ## Dataset
 We sample the 2000 images from every desnowing dataset for the test stage, including CSD, SRRS and Snow100K.
-We provide the download link, and the password is **ephe**.
+We provide the download link of datasets, and the password is **ephe**.

 <table>
   <tr>